pvlKryu/TG_ML_Bot_/README.md

 A ready-made dictionary of intentions and examples of answers to them was used for bot training (JSON). <br>

 ## Models:
 Three different models were tested to determine the user's intention in his phrase.
-Results below:
+Results are below:
 - Logistic Regression (model score = 0.3884)
 - Random forest Classifier (model score = 0.8281)
 - MLP Classifier (model score = 0.8247) <br>